 So back to my old friend compassion.
 Why have I turned to think this is better?
 Because you can include compassion in a work process.
 I started my career in a call center with engineers.
 We created a work environment where the engineers were compassionate and respectful to each other.
 It changed everything.
 When I work with clients, I try to identify pain and suffering among employees or customers to find ways to ease their suffering and make the experience better.
 Sure, I try to understand people’s motivations.
 But does everyone else in the organization?
 And do they need to?
 Or should they be more focused on making life better for others?

-Again, most companies have ways to be compassionate already build-in to their operations – ways to improve experiences for others.
-If we had more processes in place to remind people of what it means to have compassion, or the desire to help others solve their problems, we’d be in a better place.
+Again, most companies have ways to be compassionate already built in to their operations – ways to improve experiences for others.
+If we had more ways to remind people of what it means to have compassion, or the desire to help others solve their problems, we’d be in a better place.
 Heck, one of my favorite methodologies is “jobs to be done.”
 That is compassion at work and for customers in a nutshell.
 You are literally finding ways to wow customers by solving their problems.
-So with that in mind – enjoy these videos!
+So with that in mind – enjoy these videos and articles!